 The gross amount due from customers for contract work for all contracts in progress for which costs incurred plus recognized profits (less recognized losses) exceed progress billings are presented as Unbilled contracts receivable which is part of Contracts receivable under the Receivables account.
-Progress billings not yet paid by customers and retention are presented as Billed receivable and Retention receivable, respectively, and both accounts are part of Contracts receivable under the Receivables account.
+Progress billings not yet paid by customers and retention are presented as Billed receivable and Retention receivable, respectively, and both accounts are part of Contracts receivable under the Receivables account in the statement of financial position.